m4r35n357/ODE-Playground/README.md

 ```
 grep Example *
 ```
+Where CPU timings are given, they are made on a Raspberry Pi 400, mildly overclocked to 2100MHz, and writing output to a tmpfs file.

 #### Run a basic ODE simulation (ODE call):

 Runs a named simulation, and prints results to stdout.